taylorsimone-dispatches/Newsletter/README.md

  Sig. taylorsimone@protonmail.com

- Pitching tips for PR companies:
+ Pitching tips/fyi for PR companies:
  - Do not pressure me to write hit pieces for media outlets.
  - Pseudonyms are allowed for interviewees by request.
  - Prep is research and fact-check based.